ProQual Level 5 NVQ Diploma in Controlling Lifting Operations (Construction) – Planning Lifts (UK Accredited Course)

 Mandatory Units

-Planning lifting activities in the workplace5120
+2. Planning lifting activities in the workplace

 Developing and maintaining good occupational working relationships in the workplace